 12. You Must Manually Search For Backlink To Improve Your Ranking

 Ok, so this may sound strange but it is the truth.
 Let me explain.

-You can actually have an improve ranking on the Search Engines without hunting for backlinks.
-I know about 3 friend’s website with the same strategy.
+You can actually have an improved ranking on the Search Engines without hunting for backlinks.
+I know about 3 friends’ websites with the same strategy.
 So, how do they do it?
 They write resourceful and high quality content that fetches them backlinks naturally.

 They’ve never attempted to pitch guest posts or anything like that.

 While I do not discourage your link-building efforts, I’m only pointing out that you can do without it with solid on-page SEO and resourceful content.
 However, your success largely depends on the level of competitiveness in your niche.